jparkington/Electric-Brew/src/README.md

     Finds the amount due that follows the literal text "Amount Due Date Due", capturing the date and any uppercase letters or whitespace, accounting for optional whitespace, and ensures the amount has two decimal places.

 3. **Service Charge**: `r"Service Charge.*?@\$\s*([+-]?\d+\.\d{2})"`
-    - `Service Charge`: Literal text that the REGEX starts with.
+    - `Service Charge`: Literal text that the RegEx starts with.
     - `.*?`: Lazily matches any number of any characters.
     - `@\$\s*`: Captures the '@$' symbol followed by any number of whitespace characters.
     - `([+-]?\d+\.\d{2})`: Captures a number that may be positive or negative, followed by a decimal and exactly two digits.